illia-sh/DevOps/README.md

 #### 2. Kanban – Incremental Improvements
  * Kanban is all about continuous development and delivery, tackling a small number of tasks fluidly and concurrently.
 Kanban teams use a visual planning tool—the kanban board—that displays each project (user story) on a card and moves cards through columns that represent progressive stages of completion.
 If your team has a continuous stream of work requests, kanban may be right for you.

+#### 2.1 - What is an aim of KANBAN methodology, and why it works better in DevOps?
+  * The Kanban Method follows a set of principles and practices for managing and improving the flow of work.Kanban has come to the software development world from the automotive industry (Toyota Production System).
+The aim is to achieve higher throughput with lower delivery lead times.
+The Main Core Practices of the Kanban Method:
+> 1) Visualize the flow of work
+> 2) Limit WIP (Work in Progress):
+> 3) Manage Flow:
+> 4) Make Process Policies Explicit
+> 5) Implement Feedback Loops

+  * "why it works better in DevOps" -
+>  1) Kanban combines multiple streams into one
+> 2) Gives leverage to say NO ( If your plate is full already, Kanban will tell you.
+You hit the WIP limits)
+> 3) Improves flow team communication

   ###### Release Methodology
 > In kanban, updates are released whenever they are ready, without a regular schedule or predetermined due dates.
 > In theory, kanban does not prescribe a fixed time to deliver a task.
 If the task gets completed earlier (or later), it can be released as needed without having to wait for a preset release milestone, as in the case of scrum.